ImageMagick/Usage-Markdown/quantize/index.md

 However as of IM v6.2.8-8, the "`-unique-colors`" operator will convert an image into a smaller one containing just one pixel per unique color found in the original image, all in a single row.

-This means you can convert a image into a simpler color table image, listing each color present.
+This means you can convert an image into a simpler color table image, listing each color present.
 The width of the image returns the number of colors, and if you need to actually list the colors you can output it to a "`txt:`" image format.

 For example here is the color table for the tree image.